Mentorship for small business in southwest Washington

 • Networking events to connect with other entrepreneurs and potential partners

-These centers are especially valuable for rural and underserved communities, helping bridge the gap between ambition and access.
+These centers are especially valuable for rural and underserved areas of Southwest Washington, helping bridge the gap between ambition and access.

 StartUp Washington also supports virtual mentorship, making it easier for fledgling entrepreneurs to receive guidance without leaving their workspace.
 Through webinars, online forums, and digital coaching sessions, business owners can: